diegomattos1408/Bitcoin_historical-EDA-ML-Python/README.md

 - Data Preparation: Cleaning and normalization of data for model training.
 - LSTM Modeling: Construction and training of an LSTM model for price prediction.
 - Model Evaluation: Performance metrics including MAE, MSE, RMSE, and R².
-- Overfitting Solutions: Implementation of techniques such as L2 regularization and Dropout to improve model generalization.